peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 )
 ```

 In this example, the `Tab` component delegates rendering of its tabs to the consumer.
 When the component is ready to render, it calls the `renderTabs` function and passes it `selectedTabId`.
-This allows the consumer to render `CustomTab` components.
+This allows the consumer to render `CustomTab` children and set the `selected` prop on the appropriate child.

 #### Which approach is best?